 Groomsmen throwing the groom up

 One of the most challenging decisions any groom will face is making the final cuts to a list of groomsmen.
+How to ask for groomsmen can be a delicate process.
 Often making a list feels like being forced to rank your friends.
 This might not be so bad for some who have a core group, but it can feel difficult for those with many good friends.

 It may feel even harder to create a list that doesn’t hurt anyone’s feelings or make someone feel like they misjudged your friendship.
 There’s no particular way to choose your groomsmen without potentially hurting someone’s feelings; however, there are a few tips you can follow to minimize the risk.